 Now, how do you get there?

-I have been through that process myself, and here what I learned from my post-divorce period:
+I have been through that process myself, and here is what I learned from my post-divorce period:

 1. Learn again how to be happy by yourself

-Whether you chose to split with you ex or it was imposed on you or was it a mutual decision, the end result is still the same.
+Whether you chose to split with your ex or it was imposed on you or was it a mutual decision, the end result is still the same.